Open to children in grades 1–8 from all communities on the North Shore

 We believe that students of varying ages can learn from each other by leading and working together to create something beyond the individual.

-January 2014 enrollment is open—complete our online registration form today!
+Fall 2014 enrollment is open—complete our online registration form today!

 (appointment only takes 5 minutes, choose any 5 minutes within the timeframes below):